Games Genie

 Do these games work with controllers?

 Many do, but support varies.
 Action titles like Rocket League and Brawlhalla play great on controllers.
-Tactical shooters and MOBAs are generally best with mouse/keyboard.
-Check each game’s input options in the client settings.
+Tactical shooters and MOBAs are generally best with mouse and keyboard.
+Check each game's input options in the client settings.

 How much internet bandwidth do I need?